 Another time jump to October 2022, and I decided I was going to give my language channel another go.
 It still only had about 5 followers at that time, which was a very sad state of affairs.
-However, within a very short time (at the time of writing this sentence it's March 2023), the channel has grown to over 100 followers.
+However, it's in a far healthier condition now.

 If you're interested in watching my languge journey, or starting on one yourself, the channel name is A Language Learning Tale and you can find it at: youtube.com/@alanguagelearningtale.

 Although I used to engage on social media channels, I no longer do this.
 I have deleted many of my social media accounts and only use those that still exist to keep in contact with specific people.
 Just to be clear, in case you find something with my name, or names relating to my YouTube channels, I have no accounts on X (Twitter), Threads, Tik Tok, WhatsApp, Snapchat, Telegram, LinkedIn, Tumblr or Pinterest.
 I have a personal account on Facebook, but no longer have an author page, or any other presence.
 I have a private account on Instagram, but have not posted there for several years.